Table of Contents

-Duodenal atresia is a congenital defect of the gastrointestinal tract characterized by the complete absence of the lumen of the duodenum (the first part of the small intestine), which makes the absorption and the passage of food through the digestive canal impossible, causing duodenal obstruction.
+Duodenal atresia is a congenital defect of the gastrointestinal tract characterized by the complete absence of the lumen of the duodenum (the first part of the small intestine).
+This makes the absorption and passage of food through the digestive canal impossible, causing duodenal obstruction.

-In duodenal stenosis, there is partial narrowing (stenosis) of lumen of the duodenum.
+In duodenal stenosis, there is partial narrowing (stenosis) of the deudenal lumen.
 It is associated with variable and delayed manifestations, followed by concealed symptoms at the beginning, and may last up to adulthood.

 Etiology & Pathophysiology of Duodenal Atresia

-Although the exact etiology of duodenal atresia is not known as the most cases are sporadic.
-However, it is suggested that during early weeks of gestation (6 and 7 weeks), the endodermal epithelium proliferates and the portions of the gastrointestinal tract lumen become occluded.
-The recanalization normally occurs during 8 – 10 weeks of gestation and the lumen patency is restored.
+The exact etiology of duodenal atresia is not known as the most cases are sporadic.
+However, it is suggested that during the early weeks of gestation (6th and 7th week), the endodermal epithelium proliferates, and the portions of the gastrointestinal tract lumen become occluded.
+The recanalization normally occurs during 8 – 10 weeks of gestation, and the lumen patency is restored.
 The failure to recanalize due to any reason results in atresia.
 One of the suggested reasons for the recanalization failure is hypoxia of the fetus during the early stages of embryogenesis (ischemic episode).

 Epidemiology of Duodenal Atresia